Load data from Google BigQuery

 The option --insecure or -k tells curl to bypass the TLS certificate check.
 This option allows you to connect to a HTTPS server that does not have a valid certificate.
 Only use this option if certificate verification is not possible and you trust the server.

-Step 3: Upload JSON key file to BucketFS.
+Step 3: Upload JSON key file to BucketFS

 Upload the saved JSON key file to the same bucket you uploaded the JDBC driver to.
-For more information, see Manage Buckets and Files in BucketFS.
+For more information, see Manage buckets and files in BucketFS.

 Step 4: Create database connection